-When we refer to “Salary Finance”, “we”, “our” or “us” in these Terms, we mean Salary Finance Limited and each of its group companies (including parent, subsidiary and joint venture undertakings).
+When we refer to “Salary Finance”, “we”, “our” or “us” in this Privacy Notice, we mean Salary Finance Limited and each of its group companies (including parent, subsidiary and joint venture undertakings).

 Salary Finance Limited and Salary Finance Loans Limited are authorised and regulated by the Financial Conduct Authority (firm reference numbers: 758053 and 734585).
 Salary Finance Limited is registered as a small payment institution money remittance firm (firm reference number: 788485).

-For loan products, depending on the employer, Salary Finance Limited acts either as lender, or credit broker exclusively for associated company Salary Finance Loans Limited.
+For Borrow, depending on the employer, Salary Finance Limited acts either as lender, or credit broker exclusively for associated company Salary Finance Loans Limited.

-Salary Finance Limited and Salary Finance Loans Limited are registered in England & Wales (company numbers: 09677777 and 07643748) at registered address One Hammersmith Broadway, London, W6 9DL.
+Salary Finance Limited and Salary Finance Loans Limited are registered in England & Wales (company numbers: 09677777 and 07643748) at registered address: Salary Finance, Scale Space, 58 Wood Lane, London, W12 7RZ.

 Salary Finance Limited and Salary Finance Loans Limited are registered with the Information Commissioner’s Office under numbers ZA152606 and ZA099501.

 How you can contact us

 PART 1 – BORROW, SAVE, ADVANCE, SALARY DEDUCTION FOR HELP TO SAVE AND PROTECT

 Part 1 sets out how we collect your personal data and how we use it.
 It applies in relation to the following products:

 - Loans repayable by salary deduction and/or direct debit (including, top-up loans) (“Borrow”);